isl-org/OpenBot/open-code/src/services/README.md

 - #### Usage
   In web application, we use Firebase for Google sign-in authentication to upload OpenBot Playground projects on Google Drive.
-If you clone this project and run on your device, you must set up your own Firebase project because the firebase config is required for sign-in authentication.
+If you clone this project and run on your device, you must set up your own Firebase project because the firebase configuration is required for sign-in authentication.
 - #### About  Google Sign-In
   Firebase Google Sign-In Authentication is a feature of the Firebase platform that allows users to sign in to mobile or web apps using their Google credentials.
 This service provides a secure and convenient way for users to access apps